In Search of the Mythic and Magical in Devon & Cornwall

 Further reading on the mythic and magical in Devon and Cornwall.

-At this time last year I made my first foray to Devon since childhood, visiting Dartmoor for the first time.
-You can read about that, with particular reference to an excellent book—Scatterlings, by Martin Shaw— on the mysteries of the Devonian landscape and its mythology (and much more besides) — in this newsletter.
+At this time last year I visited Dartmoor for the first time.
+You can read about that, with particular reference to an excellent book—Scatterlings, by Martin Shaw on the mysteries of the Devonian landscape and its mythology (and much more besides) — in this newsletter.

 A YouTube channel which explores Dartmoor in a fairly gentle and insightful manner is The Dartmoor Podcast.

-Andrew Phillips is a Visual Artist, Psychotherapist, and Soul-oriented Creative Mentor in south Wales.
+Andrew Phillips is a Visual Artist, Psychotherapist, and Creative Mentor in the UK.

 Comments